NVIDIA/DALI/README.rst

 portability of training and inference workflows, and code maintainability.

-DALI (R), the NVIDIA (R) Data Loading Library, is a collection of highly optimized building blocks, and an execution engine, to accelerate the pre-processing of the input data for deep learning applications.
+NVIDIA DALI (R), NVIDIA's Data Loading Library, is a collection of highly optimized building blocks, and an execution engine, to accelerate the pre-processing of the input data for deep learning applications.
 DALI provides both the performance and the flexibility to accelerate